 Preparation

-1) Place the chopped chocolate in a large heatproof steel or glass bowl (in which we will later work all the other ingredients to be perfectly incorporated into the mixture) and melt it in a bain-marie.
+1) Place the chopped chocolate in a large heatproof steel or glass bowl (in which we can then work all the other ingredients that need to be perfectly incorporated into the mixture) and melt it in a double boiler.

-2) As soon as the chocolate is completely melted, remove the bowl from the bain-marie, immediately add the sugar, vanilla, and citrus zest to lower the temperature, and mix with a steel whisk.
+2) As soon as the chocolate is completely melted, remove the bowl from the double boiler, immediately add the sugar, vanilla, and citrus zest to lower the temperature, and mix with a steel whisk.

 3) Preheat the oven to 340°F.

-4) Once the sugar is absorbed, incorporate the cream cheese, drained of any whey.
-There will be no need to add a pinch of salt, as is usually done for desserts, since cream cheeses are already slightly salty.
+4) Once the sugar has been absorbed, incorporate the cream cheese, drained of any excess whey.
+It won’t be necessary to add a pinch of salt, as is usually done for sweets, since cream cheeses are already slightly salty.

-5) Add the lightly beaten eggs, sifted unsweetened cocoa, and mix it in; finally, add the sifted flour, incorporating it with the help of a spatula, as the mixture will become slightly denser.
-In the end, you should have a smooth and lump-free mixture.
+5) Add the slightly beaten eggs, sifted unsweetened cocoa, and mix; finally, add the sifted flour, incorporating it with a spatula, as the mixture will become a bit denser.
+In the end, we should have a smooth, lump-free mixture.

-7) Line the baking pan with parchment paper (wet the bottom of the pan with some water to keep the paper in place).
-Pour in the mixture and level it with the back of a spoon.
-Bake the brownies in the middle rack for about 35 minutes.
+7) Line the pan with parchment paper (wet the bottom of the pan with water to keep the paper in place).
+Pour the mixture and level it with the back of a spoon.
+Bake the brownies on the middle rack for about 35 minutes.
 Do the toothpick test, which should come out perfectly dry.
-In this case, turn off the oven, immediately take out the dessert, and let it cool for a few hours to prevent it from breaking while cutting it into the classic small square shape.
-The inside will be moist and compact; I recommend letting the dessert rest and cool completely before enjoying it.
+In this case, turn off the oven, immediately remove the cake and let it cool for a few hours to prevent it from breaking when cut into the classic small square shape.
+The interior will be moist and compact; I recommend allowing the cake to rest and cool completely before enjoying it.